-Thank you for purchasing a Spring Conversion Kit.
-This kit converts the stock air spring forks to a coil spring.
-You will notice improvement in ride quality as well as eliminating both the possibility of a blowout and the constant maintainence of the air pressure.
+Thank you for purchasing a RT Spring Conversion Kit.
+This Kit converts the stock air spring forks to a coil spring SFF Single Function Fork (one spring, one damper).
+You will notice improvement in ride quality as well as eliminating both the possibility of a blowout and the maintenance of the air pressure.

 DVS Setup Sheet - If you haven't already, go to DVS Valving Search, insert your Access Code, and rider data and print your DVS Setup Sheet.